Haricharan1212/IITM-Academics/EE2001 Digital Systems/Notes.md

 - AND gate -> NOT(NAND(x, x))
 - OR gate -> NAND(NOT(x), NOT(y))

-**Boolean function implementation**
+> [!INFO] Boolean function implementation
-1. Represent function in K-map
+> 1. Represent function in K-map
-2. Obtain simplified function in terms of Boolean operators
+> 2. Obtain simplified function in terms of Boolean operators
-3. Convert function to NAND/NOR logic
+> 3. Convert function to NAND/NOR logic
-4. Implement using NAND/NOR gates
+> 4. Implement using NAND/NOR gates

 Eg.
 F = AB + CD